 Hopefully this article has given you a lot to consider about taking evening classes.

 So what’s your next step?
-You should take a look at Point University’s Hybrid program for working adult students.
+You should take a look at Point University’s online programs for working adult students.
 Point offers degree programs that address challenges working adults face when returning to the classroom: convenience, flexibility, and value.
-They offer Associate of Arts and/or Bachelor of Science degrees in the following fields:
+They offer 20+ fully online degrees in in-demand fields.
+Programs include:

-Best of all, Point has 6 locations across Georgia and Alabama where you can take classes, and also offers most courses in fully-online/hybrid formats for even more flexibility.
+Best of all, Point has 6 locations across Georgia and Alabama where you can take classes, and also offers most courses in fully-online format for even more flexibility.

-For more information about Point University’s Hybrid program for working adults, please visit http://pointedu.wpengine.com/evening/.
+To explore Point University’s online programs for working adults, please visit https://online.point.edu/online-programs/.